Back to blog

 What DMARC actually does

 DMARC sits on top of SPF and DKIM.
 It does two things: tells receivers what to do when authentication fails, and asks them to send aggregate reports.
 Crucially, DMARC requires that the From-header domain align with either the SPF authenticated domain or the DKIM signing domain.
 Either passing is enough.
+Use the free DMARC checker to confirm the published policy before changing enforcement.

 The starting record